rk-terence/gz-remark-callout/README.md

 ```
 And `remark-obsidian-callout` will transform formatted text into plain text that is in the callout title.

-But inside Obsidian, callouts' titles are parsed as a "flow" element,
+But inside Obsidian, callouts' titles are parsed as formatted elements,
 and as a result it supports including *heading*, *code segments*, *math*, etc.
 in the callout title:
 ```markdown